 Large to giant breed dogs tend to mature later in life, and some people will wait until the dog is a few months older before spaying and neuter.

 The American Animal Hospital Association (AAHA) has recently changed its stance on when you should spay your Goldendoodle.
 They recommend different ages for different size dogs.

 - Larger Dogs Over 50lbs: Some vets will advise larger dogs to wait until they are 5 to 15 months old.
-Waiting until after their first heat cycle, but before their second will still have a decrease in the risk of mammary cancer and will also decrease the risk of cancer, bone, ligament, and joint problems.
+Waiting until after their first heat cycle but before their second will still decrease the risk of mammary cancer and will also decrease the risk of cancer, bone, ligament, and joint problems.
 It may also decrease the risk of urinary incontinence.
-All of these are common problems seen in larger breed dogs.
+All of these are common problems seen in larger-breed dogs.

 Why should you spay your Goldendoodle?